Dual system estimation using mixed effects loglinear models: Methodology - Dual System Estimation

 \subsection{Bias reduction}

-It is of interest to investigate the performance of the dual system estimator for small sample sizes, where small counts are observed, which is found in official statistics when interest goes out to, for example, regional estimates.
+We investigate the performance of the dual system estimator when sample counts are small, for example in regional sampling.
 In the fixed effects approach the Lincoln-Petersen estimator is asymptotically unbiased, but a small sample size results in a biased estimate of $N$ (Zult et al., 2025) .
 To reduce this bias, we make use of the Chapman estimator (Chapman, 1951) that is essentially unbiased.
 Recently this was illustrated in simulation studies by Zult et al. (2025) .
 We apply this approach to the fixed effects loglinear model only.
 For the simplest dual system estimation situation we consider, the Chapman estimate $\hat{\mu}_{00}^{Chap}$ can be found directly from the observed counts by,